 Record Date.
-Only ETP common unitholders of record at the close of business on September 10, 2018 will be entitled to receive notice of and to vote at the special meeting.
-As of the close of business on the record date of September 10, 2018, there were 1,167,186,967 ETP common units outstanding and entitled to vote at the meeting (including 30,681,980 ETP common units held by ETE and its affiliates).
+Only ETP common unitholders of record at the close of business on to vote at the special meeting.
+As of the close of business on the record date of units outstanding and entitled to vote at the meeting (including ETP common units held by ETE and its affiliates).
 Each holder of ETP common units is entitled to one vote for each common unit owned as of the record date.